 - Physical therapists may direct their interventions to specific populations.
 Populations may be nations, states and territories, regions, minority groups or other specified groups (eg screening programmes for scoliosis among school children and falls prevention programmes for the aging).

-- An integral part of physical therapy is interaction between the physical therapist and the patient/client/family or caregiver to develop a mutual understanding.
+- An integral part of physical therapy is interaction between the physical therapist and the patient/client/family or caregiver to develop a mutual understanding of their needs.
 This kind of interaction is necessary to change positively the body awareness and movement behaviours that may promote health and wellbeing.
-Members of inter-disciplinary teams also need to interact with each other and with patients/clients/family and caregivers to determine needs and formulate goals for physical therapy intervention/treatment.
+Members of inter-disciplinary teams also need to interact with each other and with patients/clients/families and caregivers to determine needs and formulate goals for physical therapy intervention/treatment.
 Physical therapists also interact with administration and governance structures to inform, develop and/or implement appropriate health policies and strategies.

-- Professionally autonomous practitioners are prepared through professional entry-level physical therapy education.
-Physical therapists exercise their professional judgement to reach a diagnosis that will direct their physical therapy interventions/treatment, habilitation and rehabilitation of patients/clients/populations.
+- Physical therapists are autonomous practitioners prepared through professional entry-level physical therapy education.
+6 Physical therapists exercise their professional judgement to reach a diagnosis that will direct their physical therapy interventions/treatment, habilitation and rehabilitation of patients/clients/populations.

 - Diagnosis in physical therapy is the result of a process of clinical reasoning that results in the identification of existing or potential impairments, activity limitations, participation restrictions, environmental influences or abilities/disabilities.
 The purpose of the diagnosis is to guide physical therapists in determining the prognosis and most appropriate intervention/treatment strategies for patients/clients and in sharing information with them.
 In carrying out the diagnostic process, physical therapists may need to obtain additional information from other professionals.
 If the diagnostic process reveals findings that are not within the scope of the physical therapist’s knowledge, experience or expertise, the physical therapist will refer the patient/client to another appropriate practitioner.